UniversalDependencies/docs/_u-dep/conj.md

 punct(Veni, ,-4)
 ~~~

+### Shared Dependents and Effective Parents in Coordination

 Note that the current basic annotation scheme cannot distinguish between a dependent of the first conjunct
 and a shared dependent of the whole coordination: